Science and technology in Kazakhstan: International co-operation

 Kazakhstan became the 162nd member of the World Trade Organization on 30 November 2015.

 Tech incubators in Kazakhstan

-In 2015, the government established the Autonomous Cluster Fund.
-This fund manages the Alatau Park of Innovative Technologies and the Tech Garden Innovative Cluster, both of which are incubating promising start-ups.
+In 2015, the government established the Autonomous Cluster Fund, which manages the Alatau Park of Innovative Technologies and the Tech Garden Innovative Cluster.

 In all, the Autonomous Cluster Fund groups 233 organizations, including 23 universities, 24 research institutes, a development institute, 48 firms and a joint investment fund.

 Alatau Park of Innovative Technologies

 Situated 30 km east of Almaty, the park was set up in 2005 by the Institute of Nuclear Physics, which dates from the Soviet era.
 It is using venture capital to increase the share of Kazakh content in high technologies in the following areas: